 As both a qualified teacher, and someone who has been to more conferences than he cares to mention, I love watching inspirational people teach others to do something they couldn’t before.
 There is little more satisfying than picking up a new skill or piece of insight that you know you’ll be able to use after an event.
 But what happens when you try to make a whole group cleverer; to make people collectively more effective at executing a task?
 And can technology help?
 If we could make groups better at something using technology, we would be able to demonstrate a very solid ROI for organisers.

 I decided to run a little experiment at last week’s excellent Masterclass organised by The Queen Elizabeth II Centre in partnership with Zibrant.
 The event was called ‘Let us engage you’ and brought together 30 event professionals to look at best practice ways of engaging attendees before, during and after events.
-You can view the event app here:

-to see who spoke, and to view some of the content of the event.
+To see who spoke, and to view some of the content of the event.
 In my section, dealing with engagement in the live event, I shared a model with delegates for building engagement into the agenda design process (click the ‘Content’ icon in the app).
 In my model, the agenda items can be broken down into four different areas, and each can be done passively or actively.
 These are:

 Imparting, receiving or generating new information